marcominerva/MultilanguageChat/README.md

 **Configure the Xamarin app**

-Go the the [Constants.cs](https://github.com/marcominerva/MultilanguageChat/blob/master/App/MultilanguageChat/Common/Constants.cs) file and write the required information (the same as above).
+Go to the [Constants.cs](https://github.com/marcominerva/MultilanguageChat/blob/master/App/MultilanguageChat/Common/Constants.cs) file and write the required information (the same as above).

 **Contribute**